Narasimharajapura: Geography

+Narasimharajapura is located at 13.62°N 75.53°E and has an average elevation of 697 m.
+It is located 86 km from its district headquarter Chikkamagaluru, 250 km from Mysuru and 320 km from the state capital Bengaluru.
+Nearest major city is Shivamogga at 55 km.

 Demographics

 As of the 2001 Indian census, Narasimharajapura had a population of 7,441; 51% of the population are males and 49% are females.
 Narasimharajapura has an average literacy rate of 91%, higher than the state average of 75.3%: male literacy is 93%, and female literacy is 88%.
 In Narasimharajapura, 12% of the population is under 6 years of age.

 Attractions

 The Shri Atishaya Kshetra Simhanagadde is located near the town and is famous for being the Atishaya (place of miracles) of Jwalamalini.
 It is located in the town of Simhanagadde near Narasimharajapura in Chikmagalur district.

-Kshetra Simhanagadde is famous for the Atishaya (place of miracles) of Jwalamalini Devi - Yakshini (guardian spirit) of the Eighth Tirthankara, Chandraprabha in Jainism.
+Kshetra Simhanagadde is famous for the Atishaya (place of miracles) of Jwalamalini Devi – Yakshini (guardian spirit) of the Eighth Tirthankara, Chandraprabha in Jainism.